 The sight glass will be full to the top at this point, but as soon as you start the bike it will drop as it charges the oil filter chamber.

 You might find Apriliaforum member kanhulk13’s pointers for changing the oil useful:

-* Use aluminium foil to guide the oil away from the exhaust colllector
+- Use aluminium foil to guide the oil away from the exhaust collector